 How to Avoid Credit Card Debt

 Finally, a budget is a great way to track and direct your money to avoid credit card debt.
 Another financial practice is to have a quick emergency fund of $1,000 and a larger emergency fund of 3-6 months of necessity coverage.
 That $1,000 can cover an immediate bigger need that is a one time situation.
-The larger 3-6 month emergency fund would be used for this couple’s job loss scenario.
+The larger 3-6 month emergency fund would be used for scenarios such as a job loss or medical emergency.
 While they don’t currently have an emergency fund, they do save money.
 It won’t be too hard to shift some money towards an emergency fund once their debt is paid off in a few months time.
 More on this later.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.